FIWARE/tutorials.Context-Providers/README.md

 `"mode":"redirect"` prevents the **FMIS context broker** from holding any `type=Animal` data whatsoever.
 All `type=Animal` requests are forwarded elsewhere. `operations": "redirectionOps"` is a short-hand for all NGSI-LD endpoints - any CRUD operations will now affect the farmer sub-system (i.e. the farmer tenant), not the FMIS system (i.e. the default tenant).
-Effectively this registration has ceded the control of `type=Animal` to the farmer subsystem.
+Effectively this registration has ceded the control of `type=Animal` to the farmer's subsystem.
 After creating the registration, resending the `type=Animal` request on the FMIS system (the default tenant) now returns all the animals from the farmer subsystem:

-#### 3️⃣ Request:
+#### 4️⃣ Request:

 ```console
 curl -L 'http://localhost:1026/ngsi-ld/v1/entities/?type=Animal&limit=100&options=concise' \